DevOsamaIslam/async-handler/readme.md

 main()
 ```

-In the above example, `fetchData` is an asynchronous function that returns a promise.
-By wrapping it with `asyncHandler`, you can conveniently handle any errors that occur during its execution.
-The result and error are destructured from the returned array for further processing.
+By wrapping your function with `asyncHandler`, you can conveniently handle any errors that occur during its execution.

 If the asynchronous function succeeds, the `result` variable will hold the resolved value, and `error` will be `undefined`.
 Conversely, if an error is thrown or the promise is rejected, `result` will be `undefined`, and `error` will contain the thrown error.

 ## Contribution

 Contributions to `async-handler-ts` are welcome!
 If you encounter any issues, have suggestions, or would like to add new features, please open an issue or submit a pull request on the [GitHub repository](https://github.com/DevOsamaIslam/async-handler-ts).

-When contributing, please ensure that your code adheres to the existing code style and that you write appropriate tests for any new functionality.

 ## License